dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 sphere, this implies that either &#9312; the social experiences which tend to cause individuals to perceive norms no longer facilitate the conception of norms or &#9313; the distribution of information about norms is impaired.
-Both may occur when speciation of information around which individual norms would be formed becomes too complex: that is, the nature of each individual's experiences are so distinct that there aren't enough common traits or patterns of experience upon
+Both may occur when the speciation of information around which individual norms would be formed becomes too complex: that is, the nature of each individual's experiences are so distinct that there aren't enough common traits or patterns of experience upon